sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="createUserMetadata"></a>
 # **createUserMetadata**
-> InlineResponse20047UserMetadata createUserMetadata(userId, apiToken, createUserMetadataData)
+> CreateUserMetadataResponse createUserMetadata(userId, apiToken, createUserMetadataData)

 Create a user metadata